demoray/azure-pim-cli/README.md

           Only show errors

       --resource-group <RESOURCE_GROUP>
-          Limit the scope by the specified Resource Group
+          Specify scope at the Resource Group level

           This argument requires `subscription` to be set.

       --provider <PROVIDER>
-          Provider
+          Specify scope at the Resource Provider level

           This argument requires `subscription` and `resource_group` to be set.

       --scope <SCOPE>
-          Specify scope directly
+          Specify the full scope directly

   -h, --help
           Print help (see a summary with '-h')